 Fishing & Boating

 There are multiple fishing and boating opportunities in and around Catalina Island including fishing charters, tours by boat, and personal boating options.
-Joe’s Rent-a-Boat, AFISHINADOS, and Memory Maker Fishing Charters are available to rent boats for fishing or provide guided fishing trips.
+Joe’s Rent-a-Boat and AFISHINADOS are available to rent boats for fishing or provide guided fishing trips.
 In addition to these local island businesses, there are several boating tours to help visitors explore the island and learn more about the water and wildlife.
 Some of the tours available are the Flying Fish Voyage, Cyclone Seal Rocks Safari, the Glass Bottom Boat Voyage, the Discover Two Harbors tour, and the Undersea Expedition.

 Bahia Azul is a secluded group camping site located at Two Harbors Campground.
 The campground comes with a fire pit and seating area, a gas grill, and portable toilets.
 The group campsite requires a minimum of 20 adults and can accommodate up to 30 adults.